twisted-nematic57/AMSPlusPlus/quickzoom_and_spinner/README_quickzoom.txt

 anyways on different screen sizes, so it may not be a huge problem.

-If you want to use this on a TI-92/Voyage 200, just open the program with the Program Editor and replace the first two "158"s to your your viewing window's width in pixels, and the first two "76"es to its height in pixels.
+If you want to use this on a TI-92/Voyage 200, just open the program with the Program Editor and replace the first two "158"s to your viewing window's width in pixels, and the first two "76"es to its height in pixels.

 III.
-DATA STORAGE
+DATA STORAGE FORMAT

 All the zoom slots and the previous zoom window data is stored in a 6x10 matrix, `zooms`, in a folder called `ωprgmvrs`.
 It takes up 624 bytes of memory when